Sanibel Island Vacation Rentals

 Pet-Friendly Restaurants on Sanibel

-If you don’t want to leave your furry friend behind, some restaurants on Sanibel don’t mind if Fido tags along, too.
+If you don’t want to leave your furry friend behind, some restaurants on Sanibel don’t mind if Fido tags along.
 According to BringFido.com, these are some of your best bets:

 The Island Cow is not only known for its colorful name, but it is also one of the laid-back, pet-friendly hotspots on the island.
 Serving breakfast, lunch and dinner, the menu features a variety of options.

-If you want to try some of the best ice cream on the island, you can bring Fido with you, too.
+If you want to try some of the best ice cream on the island, you can bring Fido, too.
 Pinocchio’s has been going strong since 1980 and the handcrafted gelato, ice cream, sorbet, sherbet and frozen yogurt are all prepared in-house.
 There’s always a crowd at Pinocchio’s and if you stop by sometime, you’ll know why.

 Sanibel Island Vacation Rentals